- Measurement, Control, Communications, and Automation

 Based on his 3 years as VP Engineering for MKS Instruments, Mr. Judd decided right from the start that Arlington Laboratory would maintain agility by keeping lean; managing resource loading with a network of approved subcontractors and partner service providers.
-This has proven to be an effective strategy for increasing our bandwidth without increasing our overhead.
-Our clients deal with a single supplier while leveraging the resources of a well-established and proven global network of experts.
+This has proven to be an effective strategy for increasing bandwidth without increasing overhead.
+Clients deal with a single supplier while leveraging the resources of a well-established and proven global network of experts.

 Arlington Laboratory has its beginnings in the semiconductor manufacturing industry where state-of-the-art technologies and cost-effective reliability are prime motivators.
-However, as word of Arlington Laboratory’s reputation spread, so did our growth.
-We now serve many markets, including: industrial, automation, process, semiconductor, automotive, metrology, security and power generation.
+Over time, word of Arlington Laboratory’s reputation spread and so did growth.
+Arlington Laboratory now serves many markets, including: industrial, automation, process, semiconductor, automotive, metrology, security and power generation.

 Arlington Laboratory was responsible for starting the Sensor Bus Standards program at Semiconductor Equipment and Materials International (SEMI).
 Mr. Judd served as chairman of the Sensor Bus Subcommittee (1993-2008) and published, with the help of over 100 international members, the “E54 Sensor Bus Suite of Standards”.
 These standards paved the way for the adoption of device-level control networking on semiconductor manufacturing equipment.